-Doctor in Sociology (University of Exeter), D.E.A. in Philosophy (University of Seville) and Master in Political Science (Arizona State University).
+PhD in Sociology (University of Exeter), D.E.A. in Philosophy (University of Seville) and Master in Political Science (Arizona State University).
 He participates in projects ranging from sociological studies in the laboratory and techno-scientific innovation to the intersection between art and politics, through the analysis of social movements.
-Currently, four of them are Decode, Decidim, Encounters of Technopolitics and Technoscience (ET), and Interidentity.
-He is co-founder of Heuristica.barcelona and the Laboratory of Democratic Innovation.
+Currently, two of them are Decidim and Outonomy.
+He is coordinator of Tecnopolitica and co-founder of Heuristica.barcelona.

 Among his areas of interest, research and practice are the Studies on Science, Technology, and Society, social movements, technopolitics, ontology, art, literature and a heterogeneous etcetera.
 He had the opportunity to collaborate by researching with different groups, collectives or projects, such as Datanalysis15M, Ciencia, Tecnología y Racionalidad Práctica, STIR, Occupy London (International Commission), Occupy Museums, the Center for Single Molecule Biophysics, or Calafou.
 He has been a Fulbright scholar and enjoyed studies or stays in different spaces, centers and universities, among them the Center for Science, Policy and Outcomes and the Center for Nanotechnology in Society, both radicated at the Arizona State University, the Colorado School of Mines, the University of Exeter, the University of Seville and the Internet Interdisciplinary Institute of the Open University of Catalonia.